fivestars/git-hooks/README.md

         Configures this repository to be able to reference git hooks hosted in a remote locatior (currently only supports git repositories).

-        [-g|--global]:      The collection will be considered available to all repos
+        [-g|--global]:      The collection will be considered available to all repos.
         <collection name>:  The internal name for the collection.
 Must be unique
-                            within this repository.
+                            within this repository or if global, within all global collections.

         <clone url>:        The collection's remote url.

         <subpath to hooks>: The collection-relative path to the hook directories.

+    list-collections [-g|--global]
+        List the collections configured for the indicated scope.

+        [-g|--global]:      List collections configured at the global scope.
+If not specified, this will list collections configured for the current repository.

+    sync-collection [-g|--global] <collection name>
+        Pull the latest updates for the indicated collection.
+This will happen automatically periodically, but this command is for situations where you don't want to wait for that automatic update to occur.

+        [-g|--global]:      The collection will be considered available to all repos.
+        <collection name>:  The internal name for the collection to be updated.

     include [-g|--global] <collection name> <git hook> <hook executable> [<new name>] Link an existing script from a collection into this repository.